Helena Paulo

-Helena Gilda Simão Paulo (born 24 January 1998) is an Angolan handball player for Primeiro de Agosto and the Angolan national team.
+Helena Gilda Simão Paulo (born 24 January 1998) is an Angolan handball player for Romanian CSM Târgu Jiu and the Angolan national team.
 She competed at the 2020 Summer Olympics, in Women's Handball.

+National team

 She represented Angola at the 2017 World Women's Handball Championship in Germany, and at the 2021 World Women's Handball Championship in Spain.

 In 2018, she represented Angola at the 2018 Women's Junior World Handball Championship where she finished as the competition's top scorer with a total 73 goals.

+Club career

+At club level she played with Primeiro de Agosto until 2024.
+In 2019 she was part of the team that won the IHF Women's Super Globe.
+Paulo scored 10 goals in the final.